Bob Anthony

-Robert Anthony (born May 15, 1948) is a Republican politician from the U.S. state of Oklahoma.
-Anthony is serving his fifth consecutive six-year term on the Oklahoma Corporation Commission, where he has served since 1989.
+Robert Anthony (born May 15, 1948) is a Republican politician from the U.S. state of Oklahoma who briefly served on the Oklahoma City Council and who is the longest serving statewide elected official in state history after serving 36 years on the Oklahoma Corporation Commission.

+After serving on the Oklahoma City Council from 1979 to 1980, Anthony was elected to the corporation commission in 1989.
 He was an unsuccessful candidate for the United States Senate in 2004, and unsuccessful candidate for United States Congress running against Glenn English in 1990.
-Anthony is term-limited in 2024.
+He served six consecutive six year terms on the commission and was term limited in 2024.

+With the retirement of Doug La Follette as Wisconsin Secretary of State in 2023, Anthony became the earliest serving statewide elected official in the United States, not counting federal offices, having held the same office since 1989.
+Anthony officially left office in January 2025.

 Early life and career

 Anthony was born at St. Anthony Hospital in Oklahoma City on May 15, 1948.
+His father, Guy Anthony, owned the C.R.
+Anthony Co., a chain of department stores founded by and named after his grandfather.

 Anthony earned a bachelor's degree from the Wharton School of Finance at the University of Pennsylvania, a master's degree in economics from the London School of Economics, a master's degree from Yale University and a master's degree in public administration from the Kennedy School of Government at Harvard University.

 Anthony was a captain in the United States Army Reserves, worked in his grandfather's retail clothing company C.R.
 Anthony Co.
 Worked as a staff economist for the Interior Committee of the United States House of Representatives and as a consultant for the Library of Congress from 1976 to 1979.
-He was the president of C.R.
-Anthony Co.
-(A chain of Oklahoma-based retail stores founded by his grandfather C.R.
-Anthony in 1922 in Cushing, Oklahoma.) from 1980 to 1987.